Integralist/ero/README.md

 > ero is "difference" in Finnish

+If you require a cli tool for uploading local VCL files to a remote version within a Fastly account, then see [Lataa](https://github.com/Integralist/lataa)

 ## Why?

 Typically when modifying VCL files, I'll be working within a 'staging' environment (this would be where we test out any VCL changes _before_ applying them to our production environment).